-APPLY FOR CAMPING PERMIT ONLINE - it's free and you'll get your permit delivered to your email inbox in minutes.
+- Apply online - it's free and quick (delivered to your email inbox in minutes).

 - Short-term parking without requiring a Camping Permit is available for self-contained vehicles only at these locations here (also see Google map at the bottom of this page for overnight parking locations).
 This is restricted to a maximum of two consecutive nights in any calendar month, in formed car parks within a particular area only and must arrive after 6pm and leave by 8am the following morning if staying one night, or by 8am on the second morning if staying two nights.

-- A person my freedom camp using tents, bicycles or vehicles without obtaining a Camping Permit for up to two consecutive nights in any Local Authority Area identified as Restricted Area B in Schedule Three of the Bylaw.
-Camping permits can be obtained from the South Waikato District Council offices or the district's Information Centres.
-You can now also apply online.
+- A person can freedom camp using tents, bicycles or vehicles without obtaining a Camping Permit for up to two consecutive nights in any Local Authority Area identified as Restricted Area B in Schedule Three of the Bylaw.

 - Freedom Camping Reserves must not be used for Residential Purposes.